William Wentworth: Crossing the Blue Mountains

-In 1814 Wentworth continued his adventurous lifestyle by joining a sandalwood-getting voyage to the South Pacific aboard the Cumberland under Captain Philip Goodenough.
+In 1814, Wentworth continued his adventurous lifestyle by joining a sandalwood-getting voyage to the South Pacific aboard the Cumberland under Captain Philip Goodenough.
 This vessel reached Rarotonga where conflict with the local people resulted in five of the crew being killed.
-Wentworth was nearly killed himself but with the aid of a pistol, he was able to flee to the Cumberland which sailed back to Sydney.
+Wentworth was nearly killed himself but with the aid of a pistol was able to flee to the Cumberland which sailed back to Sydney.

 Studying in England

-Wentworth returned to England in 1816 where he studied law at the Magdalene and Peterhouse colleges at Cambridge University.
+Wentworth returned to England in 1816, where he studied law at the Magdalene and Peterhouse colleges at Cambridge University.
 He became a barrister and was admitted to the bar in 1822.